MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-guide.md

 author: Mamaylya
-description: Everything you need to know about using a guide created with Dynamics 365 Guides, including calibration, gaze and gestures, and installing and using the HoloLens app. ms.author: mamaylya ms.date: 10/29/2019 ms.service: crm-online ms.topic: article
+description: Everything you need to know about using a guide created with Dynamics 365 Guides, including calibration, gaze and gestures, and installing and using the HoloLens app. ms.author: mamaylya ms.date: 01/28/2020 ms.service: crm-online ms.topic: article
-title: Operator's manual for Dynamics 365 Guides ms.reviewer: v-brycho
+title: Operate a guide in Dynamics 365 Guides ms.reviewer: v-brycho
 ---

-# Operator's manual for Dynamics 365 Guides
+# Operate a guide in Dynamics 365 Guides

 [Watch a video on operating a guide](https://aka.ms/guidesoperate)